 By Abdiqani Hassan

-The parliamentary election had been delayed for a decade by a dispute among the three major parties over the composition of the electoral commission, which was finally resolved.
+The vote had been stalled for a decade by a dispute among the three major parties over the make up of the electoral commission, which was finally resolved.

-Although the parliamentary vote had been delayed, presidential elections have been held, most recently in 2017 when Bihi was elected.
-The next presidential election is scheduled for next year.
+Presidential elections have taken place in Somaliland, despite the stalled parliamentary vote, most recently in 2017 when President Musi Bihi, from the Kulmiye party, was elected.
+The next presidential vote is planned for next year.